KRakeshkumar0011/Cybersecurity_Internship_Task_3/README.md

 # Cybersecurity_Internship_Task_3
- Perform a Basic Vulnerability Scan on Your PC.

-# 🛡️ Perform a Basic Vulnerability Scan on Your PC using Nessus (Windows)
+ Perform a Basic Vulnerability Scan on Your PC using Nessus (Windows)

 ## 📋 Overview